Pragmatist trip - the road to implementation

 Dr Joaquin Prada

-I also hold a visiting position at the University of Oxford.
+I hold a visiting position at North Carolina State University.
+I previously held similar visiting positions at the University of Warwick and the University of Oxford.